dwillington/open-brush/docs/open-brush-api/animations.md

 t = [i/(num_layers//2) + math.pi/2 for i in range(num_layers)]
 ```

 It's a "Riemann" parameteric equation over time t0, a different layer sketched for each value in the list t above.
-NOTE: do not sketch on layer=0, only on layer>0.
+NOTE: DO NOT sketch on layer=0, only on layer>0.
 This is because the camera path "lives" in layer=0.
 Now, you can loop over swapping layers:

 ```